• /

 To support monitoring of devices where performance statistics are not accessible or available, or in simple cases where basic round-trip time (RTT) monitoring is required, you can either set the global.response_time or devices.[].ping_only attributes to true.

-This feature uses the go-ping package to send either ICMP or unprivileged UDP packets to devices in order to collect the average, min, max, and stddev round-trip time (RTT).
+This feature uses the go-ping package to send either ICMP (default) or unprivileged UDP packets to devices in order to collect the average, min, max, and stddev round-trip time (RTT).
 This package also shows packet loss percentage for the endpoint based on sending one packet/sec from ktranslate to the device IP address, which can be overridden by setting the devices.[].ping_interval_sec attribute.
-You can switch from the default use of privileged ICMP packets or UDP by setting the KENTIK_PING_PRIV=false environment variable during Docker runtime.
+You can switch from the default use of privileged ICMP packets to UDP by setting the KENTIK_PING_PRIV=false environment variable during Docker runtime.

 Setting the global.response_time attribute to true will add RTT monitoring on top of existing SNMP polling.
 To monitor devices with only the UDP|ICMP packets for RTT and no SNMP polling, use devices.[].ping_only: true.